SALONI-MELKUNDE/human-centered-hr-ai/README.md

 ---

-## Thank you for exploring the Jobsatisfaction_MLProject! 🎉
+## Thank you for exploring the human-centered-hr-ai! 🎉

 - **If you have any questions or suggestions, feel free to open an issue or reach out.** 💬 📬